metapolator/metapolator/specimen,-and-glyph-interaction.md

   * restart curve _(completely decouple incoming and outgoing curves; the & in metafont)_
 * pen
   * angle
-  * kink _(i.e. left-right angle difference, looking in the direction in which the pen moves)_
+  * kink _(i.e. port-starboard angle difference, looking in the direction in which the pen moves)_
   * weight
   * port/starboard _(i.e. left/right weight ratio, looking in the direction in which the pen moves)_